United States Regiments & Batteries > Pennsylvania > Infantry

-The 27th Pennsylvania Volunteer Infantry Regiment lost 5 officers and 67 enlisted men killed or mortally wounded and 62 enlisted men to disease during the Civil War.
-It is honored by two monuments at Gettysburg.
+The 27th Pennsylvania Infantry Regiment began with a roster of 1,046, and added another 300 men during the Civil War.
+It lost 5 officers and 67 enlisted men killed or mortally wounded and 62 enlisted men who died of disease.
+The regiment is honored by two monuments at Gettysburg.

 1861